-In addition, I have 16 months of experience with the Delft method at the moment of writing this blog.
+In addition, I have more than two years of experience with the Delft method at the moment of writing this blog.

-22 months of experience with Delft method courses, is that enough to be so sure that learning Dutch with the Delft method is faster?
-Yes, with ith each month I am becoming more convinced of the effectiveness of the method.
-Current Suitcase talen students study Dutch six hours per week and so did the former ones.
+Over two years of experience with Delft method courses, is that enough to be so sure that learning Dutch with the Delft method is faster?
+Yes, with each month I am becoming more convinced of the effectiveness of the method.
+Current Suitcase talen students study Dutch for 4-6 hours per week and so did the former ones.
 However, current students spend these 6 hours differently from previous students.

 The first essential that makes the Delft method faster is real communication

 Real communication, is the first essential that makes the Delft method faster.
 However, on the condition that you do a Delft method course with conversation classes.
 If you stick to e-learning, the communication is with your computer only.
 In other words, you are missing the essential part when you don’t have conversation classes!